Duriel Harris

 Duriel LaDon Harris, Jr. (born November 27, 1954) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Miami Dolphins, Cleveland Browns, and Dallas Cowboys.
 He played college football for the New Mexico State Aggies.

-Early years
+Early life

 Harris attended Stephen F. Austin High School, where he played as a running back.

 He accepted a football scholarship from New Mexico State University.
 As a sophomore, he posted 36 carries for 250 yards at running back.
 As a junior, he was moved to the "lonesome end" position in the team's wishbone offense, tallying 29 receptions for 701 yards and 7 touchdowns.

 As a senior, he registered 34 receptions for 607 yards and 5 touchdowns, ranking fifth in the nation in kickoff returns, including a 104-yard touchdown return against the University of Tulsa.

 Even though he had few opportunities to prove his true worth in the Aggies run-oriented offense, he finished his college career with 89 receptions for 1,562 yards (17.5-yard average) and 13 touchdowns.